dahas/node_pwa_boilerplate/Readme.md

 ## NodeJS WebApp Boilerplate

+This boilerplate might be of ones interest who is not in the mood to dive deeper into Angular, Vue, React, Ember a.s.o., and just want to get started with ECMAScript or with native JavaScript as they know it.

 With this boilerplate you can create a NodeJS WebApp that is based upon the Express framework and the EJS template engine.
-On the client side you have to deal with jQuery and Bootstrap.
-If you like to write your scripts with the modern ECMAScript syntax, feel free to do so.
+On the client side you have to deal with jQuery and Bootstrap, which of course you can change.
 CSS pre-processing is accomplished using a SASS compiler.
 And a set of free icons is provided by Font Awesome.

 ### Requirements